 As a country still pushed to the edges of the standard South American “gringo” trail, some travellers actively avoid travel in Bolivia, concerned by mixed reports about safety and the quality of transport, accommodation and tours.
 But for those seeking an adventure, travel in Bolivia should be top of your list.

-No, Bolivia isn’t quite the trekking paradise that is Patagonia (although it does have its fair share of excellent if very adventurous) or home to iconic Machu Picchu or other world-famous ruins.
+No, Bolivia isn’t quite the trekking paradise that is Patagonia (although it does have its fair share of excellent if very adventurous hikes) or home to iconic Machu Picchu or other world-famous ruins like Kuelap.

 But adventure travel in Bolivia is a reality.
-It might take a bit more planning and investigating to hunt out the best places to visit, but the extra effort is certainly worth it.
+It might take a bit more planning and investigating to hunt out the best places to visit in Bolivia, but the extra effort is certainly worth it.
 When I was living in Bolivia for eleven months, I went out of my way to experience as many of the lesser-known destinations and activities that you’re unlikely to hear about when you’re just passing through.
+These include surreal salt flats, dense, pristine rainforests and chaotic but compelling cities.

 My Guide to Travel in Bolivia